MOVIE thEATer • Snack ordering app

 • Role: UX/UI Designer

-• The Problem: For this project, I conducted interviews with users and created empathy maps to understand users' needs for a movie theater.
-Throughout the research, I was able to notice more needs than when I first started the project.
-For example, including people with different diets and allergies in the interviews gave me a new perspective on their needs for ordering snacks in a movie theater.
-My initial assumption was that users prefer to use movie theaters to avoid endless queues when they order food at the movie theater which was confirmed by the research.
-However, I also discovered that money, accessibility, and having just one app is another pain point that we need solutions for.
+• The Problem: For this project, I applied lots of user experience methodologies, between wich I interviewed users and I created empathy maps to understand users' needs for a cinema.
+Throughout the research, I noticed additional needs compared to when I initially started the project.
+For example, including individuals with different dietary requirements, intolerancies and allergies in the interviews provided me with a new perspective on their needs while buying snacks at a cinema.
+My initial assumption, confirmed by the research, was that users prefer using digital platforms to order from their seats to avoid long queues when ordering food.
+However, I also discovered that cost, accessibility, and having a single app are additional pain points that require solutions.

-• The assignment: Design a snack ordering app for a movie theater.
+• The Assignment: Design a snack ordering app for a cinema.

-• Responsabilities:desk research • conduct interviews • paper and digital wireframing • low and high-fidelity prototyping • conduct usability studies • iteration based on feedback • accessibility and iteration on designs
+• Responsibilities: Desk research • Conduct interviews • Paper and digital wireframing • Low and high-fidelity prototyping • Conduct usability studies • Iteration based on feedback • Accessibility and iteration of designs.

-• Platforms for ordering food are don’t take into account the people with allergies.
-Users may have diverse diets and sometimes they can’t find what they need in food apps.
+• Food ordering platforms often do not cater to individuals with allergies.
+Users may have diverse diets, and sometimes they struggle to find suitable options in food apps.

-• Users are too busy to spend time in endless queues to order food.
+• Users are too busy to spend time in long queues when ordering food.

-• Snacks are usually expensive in all these kinds of apps.
-Users want to pay more or less the same price as in supermarkets.
+• Snacks are usually expensive in these types of apps.
+Users want to pay a similar price to what they would find in supermarkets.

-• Users don’t want to have an app for food orderings and another one for buying tickets and seat reservations.
-They want to have everything in one place.
+• Users prefer to have an all-in-one app for food ordering, ticket purchasing, and seat reservations.

 User Persona

-User personas are a representation of the human profile based on archetypal descriptions of users from research.
-They are useful in humanizing design focus, testing scenarios as well as facilitating empathy with the real user.
+User personas are representations of human profiles based on archetypal descriptions derived from research.
+They are valuable in humanizing design focus, testing scenarios, and fostering empathy with real users.

 User Journey Map